benoneal/andvari/README.md

 - Everything is promise-based to take advantage of node's excellent handling of async and I/O
 - All projections are held in-memory so read performance is limited only by the host machine specs

 However, it's worth noting that Andvari is not currently suitable if your requirements demand distributed processing / lateral scaling.
-It is single-process and single source-of-truth, but it's also fast and built on levelDB.
-If you need these, or your use-case demands truly volumes of data, I *highly recommend* a solution like [Apache Samza](http://samza.apache.org/).
+It is strictly single-process and single source-of-truth, as it is built on levelDB.
+If you need a distributed db, or your use-case demands truly large volumes of data, I *highly recommend* a solution like [Apache Samza](http://samza.apache.org/).

 ## How to use